Managing your auto loan: 5 strategies

 - To successfully manage an auto loan, budget accordingly, pay on time and aim for an early loan payoff.

-- Making biweekly payments instead of monthly payments can help you repay your auto loan faster and save money on interest, as long as early repayment fees don't outweigh your savings.
+- Making biweekly payments can help you repay your auto loan faster and save money on interest, as long as early repayment fees don't outweigh your savings.

-- If you're having trouble paying, communicate with your lender and considering refinancing for potentially lowered rates.
+- If you're having trouble paying, communicate with your lender and consider refinancing for potentially lowered rates.

 1. Be mindful of your budget